| Previous | Contents | Index |

 The empty string, selector present but empty |

-can contain the characters
+A printable-string can contain the characters

 41.3.1.2 Network Service Access Point (NSAP)